jperezdealgaba/autogrep/README.md

 ## Output

 The final filtered rules will be available in the `filtered_rules` directory, organized by programming language.
-These rules can be used with either Semgrep or OpenGrep projects:
+These rules can be used with either Semgrep or Opengrep projects:

 ```
 filtered_rules/